H1M4W4R1/SimpleUI/README.md

         _text.text = withContext.ToString();
     }
 }

+// List
+public sealed class ExampleFloatList : UIListBase<float> // or UIListBase<FloatArrayListContext, float>
+{

+}
 ```

 Note: Create a `UIListBase<float>`-derived controller, assign an element prefab that derives from `UIListElementBase<T>`, and provide a `FloatArrayListContext` (via `ContextProviderBase<FloatArrayListContext>` or directly).
 The list will spawn and render items from the context.

 Tip: You can change the list's container to control where elements are instantiated in the hierarchy.

+Tip: Context sub-objects are recognized automatically, so `FloatArrayListContext` is will be also provided if
+`ListContext<float>` is requested.

 ## Toggles (`UIToggleBase`, `UIToggleGroupBase`)